 Treat your wreath like a masterpiece by hanging it within a large frame.

 Purchase and Personalize

-To save time, purchase ready-made evergreen wreaths and attach your favorite decorative materials using wire.
+To save time, purchase ready-made evergreen wreaths and attach your favorite decorative materials with wire.

 Dress up your dining chairs for the season.
 Collect small acorns, nuts, and other items from the yard and attach them to a wreath form that is wrapped in a chocolate brown ribbon.
 Glue the wreath to a bed of magnolia leaves.
 Use an elegant bow to attach it to the back of a chair.